shishir36982/X-platform/README.md

 ## Addthread
 Inside communities user can add their opinions and views using threads.They can also follow or unfollow it.The views are updated in database using community id and thread id so we can display it in the community in which it is created.
 ## Recommendationsystem
-We are using naive bayes algorithm in thread to follow and thread to follow today recommendation.It is using user id and threads which are user following are parameters and also checking tags of user and threads.And on the basis of which it generate a similiar threads of interest of user.In the trending communities we are using svm algorithm taking number of people joined and reply in the community as a parameter to classify top communities.
+We are using naive bayes algorithm in "thread to follow" and "thread to follow today" recommendation.It is using user id and threads which are user following are parameters and also checking tags of user and threads.And on the basis of which it generate a similiar threads of interest of user.In the trending communities we are using svm algorithm taking number of people joined and reply in the community as a parameter to classify top communities.
 ## Proﬁle
-Inproﬁlepageuserbasicdetailsandimageisdisplayed.Thereisaratingsystembasedonuser contributioninoursite.Basedonthisratingtopusersaredisplayedinoursite.
-Expectedratingis predict using SVR algorithm taking parameters of replies and creation of communities of other users.
+In proﬁle page user basic details and image is displayed.There is a rating system based on user contribution in our site.Based on this rating top users are displayed in our site.
+Expected rating is predict using SVR algorithm taking parameters of replies and creation of communities of other users.

 # libraries used
 Jcrowe.Bad word ﬁlter. https://github.com/jcrowe206/BadWordFilter